-and ran from 1974 to 1975, and the second, with new setting and characters, was made in 1992.
+After becoming a popular icon in Italy the character was later licensed in Japan and had his own two-part anime series.
+The first series was made by Toei Animation and ran from 1974 to 1975, and the second, with new setting and characters, was made in 1992.
 The second series, the most popular and famous of the two, mostly consists of the many adventures of Calimero and his friends as they solve mysteries and make documentaries, usually getting into quite a bit of trouble.
-The series have become a stand in the memory of many Europeans, specially in Spain, Italy and France.
+The series have become a stand in the memory of many Europeans, especially in Spain, Italy and France.

-Currently, a CGI produced series is coming for the 50 anniversary of the character.
-It will be released in 2014.
+A third, CGI-made series was produced for the 50th anniversary of the character.
+It was released in 2014.

-Calimero provides examples of the following tropes:
+Calimero provides examples of:

 - Animation Bump: The differences between S1 to S2 are extremely noticeable.
 The first series is more akin to the original advertisment material.